vdaas/vald/docs/contributing/coding-style.md

 }
 ```

-We suggest the following implementation to append the value to the slice if the value is not nil.
+We recommend the following implementation to append the value to the slice if the value is not nil.

 ```go
 func WithHosts(hosts ...string) Option {